 What did you think of this week’s episode?
 Are you excited/nervous/curious about seeing Emma as the Dark One?
 Who do you think should be cast as Merlin?
 Sound off below…

-Make sure to check out all of our TV Recaps here.Want to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends or save to Pinterest to read later.
+Make sure to check out all of our TV Recaps here.If you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.